-Here’s my first burger post!
+Here’s to tasty and juicy gluten free chickpea-zucchini burger!
 I made those for lunch yesterday and I must say the boys where super-happy to find veggie burger on their plate.
-I make veggie patties quite often, but not in the form of burgers.
+I prepare veggie patties quite often, but not in the form of burgers.

-Besides the chickpea-summer squash patties, which are so moist and yummy I completed the veggie burgers with Romain lettuce, cooked chard, a tomato slice and fresh basil.
-I used our favourite fermented organic spelt bread with seeds from organic bakery BarcelonaReykjavik.
+Besides the chickpea-zucchini burger, which is so moist and yummy I completed the dish with Romain lettuce, cooked chard, a tomato slice and fresh basil.
+I used our favourite fermented organic spelt bread with seeds from organic bakery.
 Of course you can choose any bread or bun you like.
-I bet it’d be delicious with fermented buckwheat bread or spelt buns as well.
+I bet it’d be delicious with fermented buckwheat bread, no yeast gluten-free buns or spelt buns as well.

 - You may use any flour you like – corn, spelt, buckwheat, oat, and wheat.